Genetically modified runners

 Re-using running shoe boxes

-One night, analyzing its structural integrity, I knew I’d better do something before it collapsed.
+As the stack of boxes grew, I knew I’d better do something before it collapsed.
 I came up with several uses.

 Sometimes I’m a little short on cupboard space.
 I find that shoeboxes make great temporary cupboards.shoebox cupboard